The Complete Guide to Senior Living Security: Protecting Residents, Building Trust, and Driving Occupancy

-Why Security Is a Top Selling Point in Senior Living
+Why Senior Living Security Is a Top Priority

 Research consistently shows that safety and security are a top concern for families when searching for senior care.
 When families evaluate communities, they’re looking for tangible evidence that their loved ones will be protected and well-cared for.

-Based on AARP’s Livable Communities Survey published July 2022, 84% of adults age 50+ consider resident safety and security to be one of the most important factors when choosing a senior living community.
+Based on AARP’s Livable Communities Survey, 84% of adults age 50+ consider resident safety and security to be one of the most important factors when choosing a senior living community.
 This ranked higher than amenities and even cost for many respondents.
-A similar Accushield survey was conducted in 2024 among visitors and care providers which +97% of respondents considered security to be very or extremely important in senior living.
+A similar Accushield survey was conducted among visitors and care providers which +97% of respondents considered security to be very or extremely important in senior living.

 “Ensuring the safety and security of our residents remains the top priority for adult children, and communicating this commitment begins at the front desk.
 Our belief is that a clean, tech-forward front desk goes beyond just impressing guests – it reflects our commitment to prioritizing and strengthening visitor security.”